Electricity sector in Norway: Hydroelectricity

 Hydroelectric power is the main mode of electricity production.
 Norway is known for its particular expertise in the development of efficient, environment-friendly hydroelectric power plants.
-Calls to power Norway principally through hydropower emerged as early as 1892, coming in the form a letter by the former Prime Minister Gunnar Knutsen to parliament.
+Calls to power Norway principally through hydropower emerged as early as 1892, coming in the form a letter by future Prime Minister Gunnar Knudsen to parliament.
 Ninety percent of hydropower capacity is publicly owned and distributed across municipalities and counties.
 Nationwide installed capacity of hydropower amounted to 33.8 GW in 2015.
 The maximum working volume of hydrologic storage power plants is 85 TWh, whereas the average seasonal cycle is 42 terawatt-hours (TWh).
 In 2015, hydroelectricity generated 144 TWh and accounted for 95.8% of the national electricity demand.
 In European markets, it is the single largest producer of hydropower.
 According to the IEA, Norway generated 4.3 percent of the worldwide hydropower in 2008 and ranked 6th for that year, behind China, Canada, Brazil, the United States and Russia.

 Part of the reason that so much of Norway’s electricity can be generated from hydropower is due to the natural advantage of its topography, with abundant steep valleys and rivers.
 Due to climate change, the region is currently experiencing heavier rainfall and is projected to receive more in the future, further increasing its capacity for hydropower.